cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 - How to authorize and authenticate users in Workers.
 - How to persist authorization credentials inside of Workers KV.
-- How to use Auth0 user info inside of your Workers application.
+- How to use Auth0 user information inside of your Workers application.

 ## Set up Auth0